kunospw/b-log/README.md

    - Create a Firestore Database (start in test mode)
    - Add Firestore security rules (see below)
    - Copy your Firebase config values to `.env.local`
+   - **Create an admin user** in Firebase Authentication:
+     - Go to Authentication → Users → Add user
+     - Email: `admin@blog.com`
+     - Password: `admin1234`
+     - Or use the test credentials below if already set up

 5. **Set up Cloudinary**